WiFi Awareness at Pepperdine

 Thanks to Pepperdine's students, faculty, and staff feedback in the 2012 TechQual+survey on technology services, Information Technology was able to identify areas of the campus that needed Wi-Fi improvements.
 This page will help you learn about the Wi-Fi technology at Pepperdine and what can affect wireless signal

-Things to know about Wi-Fi:
+Skip to Things to know about Wi-Fi:

-Three tips for a better Wi-Fi experience on campus:
+Tips for a better Wi-Fi experience on campus:

-Tip No. 1: Make sure you're registered on the Pepperdine Network.
+1: Make sure you're registered on the Pepperdine Network.
 In order to access the Internet your computer, laptop, mobile device, and/or gaming console must be registered on the Pepperdine network.

-Tip No. 2: Check your signal strength.
+2: Check your signal strength.
 Your distance away from a WiFi access point can affect your Internet experience.
 Also, microwave ovens, walls, personal wireless printers, doors, and natural obstructions (hills and landscape) interfere with WiFi signals.
 Make sure your signal is strong to have an optimum wireless experience.

-Tip No. 3: Be sure you are in a Wi-Fi area.
+3: Be sure you are in a Wi-Fi area.
 Over the summer break, more than 100 new state of the art access points were installed and major tuning to the Wi-Fi frequencies were made throughout the campus, including Seaver cafeteria (TCC), AMB, Fieldhouse Gym, Payson Library, CCB, and residence halls.

 Things to Know About Wi-Fi